-Pre-Smolt Inputs
+One-Plus Inputs

-As mentioned above, enabling Steelhead modeling requires added complexity, specifically implemented in the tracking of pre-smolts.
+As mentioned above, enabling Steelhead modeling requires added complexity, specifically implemented in the tracking of One-Plus.
 This added complexity is generalized, and used whether steelhead or non-steelhead species are being modeled.
 The user input process will be the same for both.

-Figure 7.2.6 shows an example set of inputs for pre-smolts, which will be used for steelhead only.
-Note that the inputs allow for fish to remain as pre-smolts for up to 4 years, and a minimum of zero years (i.e. the plus-one to smolt transition happens in the same year, so these fish are never actually “plus-ones”).
+Figure 8.2.6 shows an example set of inputs for One-Plus, which will be used for steelhead only.
+Note that the inputs allow for fish to remain as One-Plus for up to 4 years, and a minimum of zero years (i.e. the plus-one to smolt transition happens in the same year, so these fish are never actually “plus-ones”).
 Note that even if a subset of fish do not experience any years as plus-ones, there is still a survival and capacity term applied for a Beverton Holt step.
 Users who wish to directly transition from parr-smolt for non-plus one fish can simply choose which step they apply a survival and capacity, and specify a survival of 1.0 and a very high capacity input to essentially reduce to Beverton-Holt steps into a single Beverton-Holt step for these fish.
 Alternatively, users may break the parr-smolt transition into two steps: par to “pre-smolt” and “pre-smolt” to smolt (as was generally done for versions of the model prior to the 2017 release).

-The first sets of inputs are probability of survival by year as pre-smolt.
-This enables the user to specify different survival probabilities for older pre-smolts (or resident rainbows) and for younger or new pre-smolts.
+The first sets of inputs are probability of survival by year as One-Plus.
+This enables the user to specify different survival probabilities for older One-Plus (or resident rainbows) and for younger or new One-Plus.
 Survival, as in other life stages, is modeled as a Dirichlet (or more simply, a Beta) random variable.
 Conventions for entering means, standard deviations, future targets, and rate parameters are consistent with other parameters modeled as Dirichlet distributed random variables.

-The next set of inputs in this table require specification of the probabilities that a given fish either smolt (head to the next life stage), stay another year as a pre-smolt, or return to spawn as a “resident rainbow” that never migrated to the ocean.
+The next set of inputs in this table require specification of the probabilities that a given fish either smolt (head to the next life stage), stay another year as a One-Plus, or return to spawn as a “resident rainbow” that never migrated to the ocean.
 This set of parameters is modeled as a Dirichlet random variable with three potential outcomes (smolt, stay, spawn).
 These three probabilities, in each row, must add to 1.0.

 Note that the probabilities in each row represent the probability of smolting at that year, given that the fish has not previously smolted; i.e. this is a conditional probability.
 As such, the probabilities in each column do not add to 1.
 Conventions for entering means, standard deviations, future targets, and rate parameters are consistent with other parameters modeled as Dirichlet distributed random variables.